aurora-opensource/au/docs/alternatives/index.md

   prefixes, on the fly.
 - Human-readable and concise compiler errors, via strong typenames for units.
 - `ZERO`: novel, fluent handling of construction, comparison, and sign handling for quantities.
-- Ease of migration (both to and from Au): we support bidirectional implicit conversions with equivalent types from any other units library.
+- Ease of migration (both to and from Au): with minimal setup, we support bidirectional implicit conversions with equivalent types from any other units library.
 - Support for single-header-file delivery, but with easy customization of units and features to include.
 - Proven track record supporting embedded applications as first class citizens, via such features as